 All good UC providers can offer desktop, tablet and smartphone applications that allow staff to log into their phones through an application on their device.
 It is incredibly easy to download onto desktops and laptops and, teamed with access over the internet to a company’s Virtual Private Network (VPN), employees can work from home seamlessly – just as if they were in the office.
 This keeps their health as the number one priority while keeping businesses running during the COVID-19 lockdown.

 Before we move onto the next tip, the question on your mind will be – is the app expensive?
 Most providers have different types of Hosted UC licences and the licence you currently consume is likely to already have some flexible working functionality.
-Our HV.Select Hosted Licences come with the UC Business Application free of charge.
+Our HV.Select Hosted Licences come with the Cisco Webex application free of charge.

 2. Avoid unnecessary travel and meetings with Audio and Video Conferencing